-66.(1) This section applies to a person who is-

-- (a) an applicant for registration or enrolment; or - (b) a registered or enrolled nurse (whether or not the registration or enrolment is suspended or limited).

-(2) If the Council is concerned that the condition of a person to whom this section applies may interfere with the person's ability to carry out the functions of a registered or enrolled nurse, the Council may, and, if the person requests, must immediately, refer the person to the Health Assessment Advisory Panel for assessment.

-(3) The Council must bear the cost of the assessment unless the Council determines that the whole or a part of the cost is to be borne by the person.

-(4) The Panel must, by written report-

-- (a) advise the Council on the condition of the person; and - (b) indicate- - (i) whether the person's condition may interfere with the person's ability to carry out the functions of a registered or enrolled nurse; and - (ii) the extent of the possible interference.

-(5) The Panel may recommend the imposition of restrictions (including limited registration or enrolment) under which the person should-

-- (a) be registered or enrolled; or - (b) continue to be registered or enrolled; or - (c) be permitted to practise as a registered or enrolled nurse.
+- 66.(1) This section applies to a person who is- - (a) an applicant for registration or enrolment; or - (b) a registered or enrolled nurse (whether or not the registration or enrolment is suspended or limited). - (2) If the council is concerned that the condition of a person to whom this section applies may interfere with the person's ability to carry out the functions of a registered or enrolled nurse, the council may, and, if the person requests, must immediately, refer the person to the Health Assessment Advisory Panel for assessment. - (3) The council must bear the cost of the assessment unless the council determines that the whole or a part of the cost is to be borne by the person. - (4) The panel must, by written report- - (a) advise the council on the condition of the person; and - (b) indicate- - (i) whether the person's condition may interfere with the person's ability to carry out the functions of a registered or enrolled nurse; and - (ii) the extent of the possible interference. - (5) The panel may recommend the imposition of conditions (including limited registration or enrolment) under which the person should- - (a) be registered or enrolled; or - (b) continue to be registered or enrolled; or - (c) be permitted to practise as a registered or enrolled nurse.

-(6) The Council must give a copy of the report to the person or, if the Council considers it appropriate, the person's medical practitioner.
+(6) The council must give a copy of the report to the person or, if the council considers it appropriate, the person's medical practitioner.

-Immediate suspension of registration or enrolment by Council
+Immediate suspension of registration or enrolment by council

-67.(1) If the Council is satisfied that the ability of a nurse to continue to practise nursing is seriously impaired to such an extent that a patient's health or safety could be at risk, whether because of the state of the nurse's condition or the nurse's conduct, the Council may by written notice given to the nurse suspend the nurse's registration or enrolment.

-(2) The notice must set out the reasons for the suspension.

-(3) The suspension takes effect when the nurse is given the notice.

-(4) If the Council suspends the registration or enrolment of a nurse because of the nurse's conduct, the Council must immediately refer the matter to the Professional Conduct Committee for determination.
+- 67.(1) If the council is satisfied that the ability of a nurse to continue to practise nursing is seriously impaired to such an extent that a patient's health or safety could be at risk, whether because of the state of the nurse's condition or the nurse's conduct, the council may by written notice given to the nurse suspend the nurse's registration or enrolment. - (2) The notice must set out the reasons for the suspension. - (3) The suspension takes effect when the nurse is given the notice. - (4) If the council suspends the registration or enrolment of a nurse because of the nurse's conduct, the council must immediately have the matter investigated.2 - (5) On receipt of the investigating inspector's report, the council must immediately- - (a) lift the suspension; or - (b) prefer a charge against the suspended nurse, alleging a contravention of the code of conduct. - (6) If a charge is preferred under subsection (5), the suspension applies until the determination of the matter referred to the committee for hearing and determination under section 104(1A).3

-(5) The suspension operates until the Professional Conduct Committee makes a finding under section 116, unless it is earlier lifted by the Council.